TOPIC: WATER

 SOURCES OF WATER

-The following are the sources of water:
+The following are some of the sources of water:

 1. Natural water: - Rainwater, Well water, Spring water and Sea water